elias-aouad/image-finder/README.md

 Once you've followed the setup instructions, you can make requests to the API.

-To be noted : Three different methods are used for finding similarities :
+To be noted : Three different methodologies are implemented for finding similarities

 - SIFT